 Social media has become a way of life in today’s society.
-We use it to keep in touch with friends and family, share treasured photos, announce relationship statuses, family and job news, declare our stance on political issues and tell a joke or two.
+We use it to keep in touch with friends and family, share treasured photos, announce relationship statuses, and family and job news, declare our stance on political issues and tell a joke or two.
 Small businesses are using social media to connect with customers and advertise products and services.

 More and more police departments are using social media for a variety of purposes, from spreading information to catching criminals.
 The International Association of Chiefs of Police (IACP) reports that 95% of police agencies use social media in their work.

-How Police are Using Social Media
+How Police Are Using Social Media

 Social media allows police officials to notify citizens of traffic alerts, road closings and conditions, weather alerts, accidents or safety concerns.
-Additionally they can share information on events and occurrences, provide helpful tips for the community and share information on awards and honors.
+Additionally, they can share information on events and occurrences, provide helpful tips for the community and share information on awards and honors.